fxd24/newsfeed_platform/README.md

 A real-time IT news aggregation and filtering system with configurable sources, built with FastAPI and ChromaDB.

+## 📋 Project Overview

+This project represents approximately **10 hours of development work** and serves as a proof-of-concept for a real-time IT news aggregation platform using AI.
+For detailed explanations of the system's design decisions, assumptions, and future development possibilities, please refer to [`docs/EXPLANATIONS.md`](docs/EXPLANATIONS.md).

+## 📚 Documentation

+- **Main Documentation**: See [`docs/EXPLANATIONS.md`](docs/EXPLANATIONS.md) for comprehensive explanations of:
+  - System architecture and design decisions
+  - Key assumptions and trade-offs
+  - Future development possibilities and roadmap
+  - Technical implementation details

 ## 🚀 Quick Start

 ### Prerequisites